yoola/Cross_ML/README.md

 * For more plots run the files graph_plot.py, box_plot.py and bar_chart.py

+Note:

-Note: To run this program on a different operating system than OSX, change the command in start.py accordingly: os.system("your command")
+* To run this program on a different operating system than OSX, change the command in start.py accordingly: os.system("your command") and all paths in .../Cross_ML/Code/path_settings.py and .../Cross_ML/ces_modified/

+* For Windows you can replace all according files with the ones in the ../Cross_ML/Windows_version folder